-MUS 110 ELEMENTS OF MUSIC 1 Credit Hour
+MUS 125 ELEMENTS OF MUSIC

+1 Credit Hour

 Studies the fundamentals of music notation and applied skills necessary for simple music reading and the articulation of musical ideas.
-Every semester.
+Must be taken concurrently with ENG 125: Approaches to Literature and ART 125: Elements of Art.
+Every Semester.